Skip to main content

 Finally, resist the idea that you cannot homebrew a modern radio.
 You can do it!
 For the longest time ARRL touted you cannot build a quality receiver at home.
 If they did suggest homebrewing receivers, the plain truth, they would lose advertisers.

 On the political side, too late to resist and a bad choice is just that and you will have to live with it.
-Already you can hear some grumbling of what is likely to unfold from those who voted for the person.
+Already you can hear grumbling of what is likely to unfold from those who voted for that person.
 I say again -- too late!

 Happy New Year!